relativeSkeptic/The_Odin_Project/README.md

 This repository contains all of my personal projects, exercises, and solutions while working through The Odin Project curriculum.

-I am utilizing Tailwind CSS and Typescript to better familarize myself with industry standard CSS and JS frameworks.
+I am utilizing Tailwind CSS and Typescript to better familiarize myself with industry standard CSS and JS frameworks.